Why Am I Gaining Weight While Working Out? The Complete Science-Based Guide

 Muscle Growth

-🔬 Scientific explanation: Muscle growth (hypertrophy) occurs when you challenge your muscles with resistance training, which causes tiny tears in the muscle fibers.
+🔬 Scientific explanation: All 2026 research suggest that muscle growth (hypertrophy) occurs when you challenge your muscles with resistance training, which causes tiny tears in the muscle fibers.
 Your body repairs these tears, building back stronger and denser muscle tissue.
 This process involves protein synthesis.
 [2]

 📈 Timeline expectations: You won’t bulk up overnight like a Marvel superhero.
 It takes consistent training and adequate nutrition over weeks and months.
 Expect to see gradual increases rather than a dramatic overnight transformation.
 This is true even if you are working out more but gaining weight.